Skip to content

 Host Institutions

-International Courts (Trans)formations: The Role of European Lawyers in the 'Fabrique' of the International Criminal Court and the Proposed Multilateral Investment Court
+The Most Noble Role.
+The Rule of Law and the Role of Lawyers in the Making of the Multilateral Investment Court

 Supervisors